Where to Go for the Right Type of Medical Care

 It’s 2 a.m. and your toddler is fatigued, complaining of an earache and has a fever.
 You’re not sure it’s an emergency, but the thought of waiting it out until the morning sounds miserable for everyone.
 What do you do?

 If you’ve ever wondered where to go when you’re feeling sick or injured, you’re not alone.
-Nearly 130 million people head to the emergency room each year, but a large percentage of those visits are not actual emergencies.
+Over 155 million people head to the emergency room each year, but a large percentage of those visits are not actual emergencies.

 While we are fortunate to have several accessible options for care available, how do you know where to go and when?